FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 - Last release allows users to capture flows in a shared library to reuse in another flow, now it's possible to preview the stored flows. [#1657](https://github.com/flowforge/flowforge/issues/1657)

-- Add a synchronous mode for the FlowForge context store. [#17](https://github.com/flowforge/flowforge-nr-persistent-context/issues/17)
+- Add a synchronous mode for the FlowForge persisted context store, next to the asynchronous mode already available. [#17](https://github.com/flowforge/flowforge-nr-persistent-context/issues/17)

 - Add a Last Seen status for devices connecting to FlowForge. [#1599](https://github.com/flowforge/flowforge/issues/1599)